Master of Urban Affairs (MUA)

 A maximum of two Urban Affairs or City Planning courses (up to 8 credits) taken at Metropolitan College before acceptance into the degree program may be applied toward the degree.
 The courses must be of graduate level, with a grade of C (2.0) or higher.

-The minimum passing grade for a course in the graduate program is B– (2.7), but a grade average of B (3.0) must be maintained during the course of the study to remain in good academic standing and satisfy the degree requirements.
-Students who earn a grade of C+ or lower in a core requirement course must retake that class and earn a grade of B– or higher in order for it to count towards the degree.
+An average grade of B (3.0) must be maintained during the course of the study to remain in good academic standing and satisfy the degree requirements.
+Students who earn a grade lower than C in a core requirement must retake that class and earn a grade of C or higher for it to count toward their degree.